ryan4yin/knowledge/electrical-engineering/VSCode C C++ 开发环境搭建.md

            the standard system header file directories.
 However, you should not use this option to add directories that contain vendor-supplied system header files; use -isystem for that.

+           The -isystem and -idirafter options also mark the directory as a system directory, so that it gets the same special treatment that is applied to the standard system directories.

+           If a standard system include directory, or a directory specified with -isystem, is also specified with -I, the -I option is ignored.
+The directory is still searched but as a system directory at its normal position in the system include chain.
+This is to ensure that GCC's procedure to fix buggy system headers and the ordering for the "#include_next" directive are not inadvertently changed.
+If you really need to change the search order for system directories, use the -nostdinc and/or -isystem options.

        -Ldir
            Add directory dir to the list of directories to be searched